Divorce

 A: An action to determine paternity can be started by the mother, the potential father, a guardian or conservator of the child, or the state.
 Paternity actions receive priority over other cases.
 Blood tests can be required by either party or at the court’s request.
 If the question isn’t settled, a trial will be held to determine paternity (A.R.S. §25-801 - §25-817).

-Q: Don't I have rights as the parent?
+Q: What rights do I have as a parent?

-• The parent is deprived of civil liberties due to the conviction of certain felonies
+• The parent is deprived of civil liberties due to the conviction of certain felonies; and/or

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.